 Public Records/Utility Agencies Information Technology Security - SB 776 by Sen. Bradley (R) and HB 1025 by Rep. Antone (D) would create an exemption from the public records law for information related to security of technology for municipal electric utilities.
-HB 1025 passed its first committee.
+SB 776 and HB 1025 passed out of their first committee.